Quantum State Preparation of Normal Distributions using Matrix Product States: Results

 Specifically, adding one additional qubit increases the entanglement entropy $S(\rho)$ of the final state as

 Therefore, for each additional qubit we add to our encoding, the discretization error is cut in half, but only a vanishingly small amount of entanglement is added to the system.

 As shown in Ref.~\citeonline{Holmes2020}, the slow scaling of the entanglement entropy with system size open up the possibility of efficiently representing wave functions of the form in Eq.~\ref{eq:amp_wf} using Matrix Product States.
 For a given probability distribution $f(x)$, we can create a MPS representation of $\ket{\psi}$ by setting the elements of $M_{\alpha_i,\alpha_j}^{\sigma_j}$ in Eq.~\ref{eq:mps} to appropriate values.
 The elements of $M$ can be exactly determined by performing the repeated singular-value decomposition on the wave function amplitudes $\psi_{\sigma_1,\sigma_2,\dots \sigma_{N}} = f(x_{(k(\bsigma))})$.
-However, for large $N$, storing the tensor original $\psi$ becomes computationally intractable.
+However, for large $N$, storing the tensor for original $\psi$ becomes computationally intractable.

-Instead, we can efficiently determine the elements of $M$ for arbitrarily large ${N}$ if our function $f(x_k)$ is a rank-$p$ polynomial function $f(x)= \sum_{i=0}^p a_i x^i $.
-In this case, Ref.~\citeonline{Oseledets2013} explicitly gives the elements of the matrices M in terms of the coefficients $a_i$.
-For this, first we define the auxiliary variables $t_k$, defined for a given bit-string $k=k(\bsigma)$.
+Instead, we can efficiently determine the elements of $M$ for arbitrarily large ${N}$ if our function $f(x_k)$ is a degree-$p$ polynomial function $f(x)= \sum_{i=0}^p a_i x_i $.
+In this case, Ref.~\citeonline{Oseledets2013} explicitly gives the elements of the matrices $M$ in terms of the coefficients $a_i$.
+For this, first we define the auxiliary variables $t_i(\sigma_i)$, defined for a given bit-string $k=k(\bsigma)$.

-Now we can write the elements of $M_{\alpha_i,\alpha^j}^{[j]\sigma_j}$ as
+Now we can write the elements of $M_{\alpha_i,\alpha_j}^{[j]\sigma_j}$ as

 where $C_i^j$ is the binomial coefficient and where all bond indices $\alpha_i \in (0,\dots, p)$.
-Notice that for a rank-$p$ polynomial, we must calculate only $2\times {N}\times p^2$ coefficients, giving us an efficient representation of the function $f(x)$ in the MPS representation.
+These equations are directly adapted from Theorem 6 of Ref.~\citeonline{Oseledets2013}.
+Notice that for a degree-$p$ polynomial, we must calculate only $2\times {N}\times p^2$ coefficients, where half of these coefficients are zero, giving us an efficient representation of the function $f(x)$ in the MPS representation.

-Furthermore, in Ref.~\citeonline{Holmes2020}, a method was presented for extending this encoding to piece-wise rank-$p$ polynomial functions when the domain is a fraction of the full domain $[a,b]$.
+Furthermore, in Ref.~\citeonline{Holmes2020}, a method was presented for extending this encoding to piece-wise degree-$p$ polynomial functions when the domain is a fraction of the full domain $[a,b]$.
 In this case, we wish to encode the function into $2^k$ separate regions, where the function of the $\ell^{\text{th}}$ region is given by